EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # EDHOC PSK Chaining

 An application using EDHOC may want to derive new PSKs to use for authentication in future EDHOC sessions.
-In this case, the new PSK and KID SHOULD be derived as follows where length is the key length (in bytes) of AEAD_V.
+In this case, the new PSK and KID SHOULD be derived as follows where length is the key length (in bytes) of the AEAD Algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~
 PSK = EDHOC-Exporter("EDHOC Chaining PSK", length)